holt/syringe/README.md

    return (10 > a ?
 "0" + a : a) + ":" + (10 > b ?
 "0" + b : b);
 };

-// Create a new syringe:
-var syr = syringe();

-// Register the data and time functions: syr.register({
+// Create a new syringe and register the date and time functions: var syr = syringe({
    'date': getDate(),
    'time': getTime()
 });